Contact InformationMain office:

 Vieira said that he was inspired by recent advancements in the classroom, such as lecture capture and video for distance learners, as he was reimagining the documentation provided by the IT Department.
 “If we can keep these videos and lectures short and give them tons of them and point them to where they should go as opposed to sending them directly to the phone lines, we’re going to save time.
 And if we get this out in front of students, we’ll hopefully have some great word of mouth,” he said.

-More information will be released regarding the timeline for the Service Desk changeover in the IT Department’s next monthly newsletter.
+More information will be released regarding the timeline for the Help Desk changeover in the IT Department’s next monthly newsletter.